Black fathers more likely to play, dress and share a meal with their child, data shows - ExBulletin

 If data shows that Black fathers are often involved in the daily care of their children, why is this story not being told?

-Often, movies, TV shows and news stories about black fathers come from secondary sources and not from black fathers or those raised by them, Givens said.
+Often, movies, television shows, and news stories about black fathers come from secondary sources. not by black fathers or those raised by them, Givens said.

 As a result, the father of a black family may be portrayed as either absent or not a very good father.